ebaauw/homebridge-hue/README.md

 - `sensors`: Flag whether to expose Hue bridge sensors to Homekit.
 Default: `false`;
 - `schedules`: Flag whether to expose Hue bridge schedules to Homekit.
 Default: `false`;
 - `rules`: Flag whether to expose Hue bridge rules to Homekit.
 Default: `false`.

+## Troubleshooting

+The homebridge-hue plug-in outputs an info message for each Homekit characteristic value it sets and for each Homekit characteristic value change notification it receives.
+When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.

+To aid troubleshooting, homebridge-hue dumps the full bridge state into a json file, when Identify is selected on the bridge accessory.
+Bridge ID, mac address, ip address and usernames are masked.
+The file is created in the current directory where homebridge is running, and is named after the bridge.

 ## Caveats
 - The homebridge-hue plug-in is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for months, but your mileage might vary.
 Please report any issues on GitHub.